Tests for head and neck cancers

 Physical examination

-Depending on your symptoms, the doctor will examine your mouth, throat, nose, neck, ears and/or eyes.
-They may use a tongue depressor for a clearer view of the mouth and feel the inside of the mouth with a gloved finger.
-They will also gently feel both sides of your neck to check the lymph nodes.
+Depending on your symptoms, the doctor may examine your mouth, throat, nose, neck, ears and eyes.
+They may gently press your tongue down to check the mouth or feel the area with a gloved finger.
+They will feel your neck to check the lymph nodes.

-For hard-to-see areas, the doctor may use specialised equipment (endoscopy, see below), or recommend a procedure under anaesthetic (microlaryngoscopy) that lets them fully examine the area.
-They may also remove a tissue sample (biopsy).
+For hard-to-see areas, the doctor may use specialised equipment (endoscopy, see below), or suggest a procedure under anaesthetic (microlaryngoscopy) to fully examine the area.
+They may take a tissue sample to test (biopsy).

 Endoscopy

-In this procedure, your doctor examines the nose and throat area using a thin, flexible tube with a light and camera on the end.
-The procedure may be called a nasendoscopy or flexible laryngoscopy and it is usually done in the doctor’s rooms.
+An endoscopy (nasendoscopy or flexible laryngoscopy) looks at the nose and throat area using a thin, flexible tube with a light and camera on the end.

 Microlaryngoscopy

-This procedure is done in a hospital while you are asleep under general anaesthetic.
-It allows the doctor to look at your throat and voice box and take a tissue sample (biopsy).
-The doctor inserts a stainless steel instrument called a laryngoscope into your mouth to hold the throat open, and uses telescopes or a microscope to examine the throat and voice box.
-The procedure takes 30–60 minutes and you can go home when you’ve recovered from the anaesthetic.
-You may have a sore throat for a couple of days.
+A microlaryngoscopy is done in hospital under a general anaesthetic.
+The doctor will look at your throat and voice box and take a biopsy.
+They’ll insert a stainless steel instrument called a laryngoscope into your mouth to hold the throat open, and use a telescope or a microscope to examine the throat and voice box.
+A microlaryngoscopy takes 30–60 minutes and you can go home after recovering from the anaesthetic.
+Your throat may be sore for a couple of days.

 Biopsy

-A biopsy is when doctors remove a sample of cells or tissue from a suspicious sore or lump.
-A pathologist examines the sample under a microscope to see if it contains cancer cells, and may do some special tests to help guide treatment.
+A biopsy is when a doctor removes a sample of cells or tissue from a suspicious sore or lump.
+A specialist doctor called a pathologist examines the sample under a microscope to see if it contains cancer cells, and may do special tests to help guide treatment.
 The sample may be taken using local anaesthetic during an endoscopy or under a general anaesthetic during a microlaryngoscopy.
 A needle can also be used to take a biopsy from lumps in the neck or other hard-to-reach areas.
-This may be called a fine needle biopsy or core biopsy.
-It is often done using an ultrasound or CT scan to guide the needle to the correct place.
+This is called a fine needle biopsy or core biopsy.
+It is often done using a CT scan or ultrasound to guide the needle to the correct place.

 Biopsy results are usually available in about a week.
 If the cancer can’t be diagnosed from the tissue sample, you may have surgery to remove the mass so it can be checked for signs of cancer.

-The lymph nodes in the neck are often the first place cancer cells spread to outside the primary site.
+The lymph nodes in the neck are often the first place cancer cells spread to.
 If you have a lump in the neck or an imaging scan has shown a suspicious-looking lymph node, your doctor may recommend doing a fine needle or core biopsy of the lymph nodes.
+It is often done using an ultrasound or CT scan (see above) to guide the needle to the correct place.

 Podcast: Tests and Cancer